 Group Rental Forms - Please read rental information below.
 Must be completed and signed by every participant in the group.

 make a date with the lake to Get your team on the water

 Host a meeting on the lake or take a summer team outing to a new level.
 Outdoor UW can facilitate group paddling experiences for your office (on or off campus), RSO, dorm floor, youth group, charitable organization, family reunion, or just for your group of friends.
-Click here to learn more about group paddling.
+Click here to learn more about group paddling and yoga.